A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 Available on Amazon.

-5. Ask Powerful Questions: Create Conversations That Matter – Will Wise (2017)
+5. Ask Powerful Questions: Create Conversations That Matter – Will Wise and Chad Littlefield

-In the last chapter, he covers co-facilitating, managing over talkers, debate, dialogue, and silence.
+In the last chapter, the book covers co-facilitating, managing over-talkers, debate, dialogue, and silence.

 Available on Amazon.